Saudi Arabia

 Strengths

-• Invitation to the BRICS membership
+• Invitation to join BRICS

 Weaknesses

-• Dependence on foreign workers
+• Dependence on foreign labour

 Trade exchanges